 Very few roads in Saanich were paved at this time.
 Saanich Council minutes circa 1918 make many references to road work such as rocking and gravelling.
 These are Council Minutes from October 29 1918.

-The “unceasing labors” of Nurse Forshaw and Miss Abbott made them ready victims of the “flu”.
-While the cases weren’t serious, Nurse Forshaw’s heart became weak.
-The doctor forbade her to use the car, in other words, she would strain her heart by starting the car by hand crank.
+The “unceasing labors” of V.O.N.
+Nurse Jessie Forshaw made her a ready victim of the “flu”.
+Though the case was not serious, her heart became weak.
+The doctor forbade her to use the car — in other words, she would strain her heart by starting the car by hand crank.
 V.O.N.
 Secretary Mr. Clegg wired Ottawa for help to install a self-starter for the car and to install shock absorbers (mentioned back in May 1918 but still not installed).
 V.O.N.
 Superintendent Mrs. Hanington agreed that H.Q. would bear the cost of the self-starter, and to forward the bill to Ottawa.
 Mr. Clegg also instructed the Ford garage to install the shock absorbers (“which were authorized a long time ago”).
 At the March 28 1919 meeting, a letter was read from the Board of Governors in Ottawa, advising that the amount of $150 for the self-starter for the car was enclosed.

 A couple of years later, the nurses were even more busy!
 “Besides working at the [baby] clinics, the three nurses are always on call to any part of the municipality and are provided with two cars to speed them on their way.
 They look after chronic and other cases unsuitable for general hospital, continue treatment of patients discharged from hospitals, attend cases where removal would entail breaking up of the home, care for mothers during pregnancy, assist the doctor at birth, give post natal care and follow up the child until school age.”
 (The Daily Colonist November 24 1921)